Tag Archive for: Milk

 Minimal Costs

-The costs of applying the milk and molasses mixture is very minimal, but when compared to any other fertilizer and insecticide regimen – even those that are organic in nature – milk and molasses has no comparison.
+The costs of applying the milk and molasses mixture are minimal, but when compared to any other fertilizer and insecticide regimen – even those that are organic in nature – milk and molasses have no comparison.

 For instance, one acre has 43,560 square feet, and a gallon is 128 oz.

-Doing the math, we find that 3 gallons per acre works out to be 0.003 of an ounce per square foot!
+Doing the math, we find that 3 gallons per acre is 0.003 of an ounce per square foot!

-Assuming a gallon of organic milk costs $8.00, that works out to 0.00055 dollars per square foot, or 0.055 cents per square foot!
-Yes, that is right – when rounded up it is 6 tenths of a penny per square foot of garden.
+Assuming a gallon of organic milk costs $8.00, that works out to 0.00055 dollars per square foot or 0.055 cents per square foot!
+Yes, that is right – when rounded up, it is six-tenths of a penny per square foot of garden.

 1 acre = 43,560 square feet (ft²)